A True ‘Spirit of London’ Gin

 In 1958 Beefeater was on the move again into an old pickle factory in Kennington.
 And in 2005 the brand was bought out by Pernod Ricard.
 A revitalisation of the brand began.

-Light, fruity, juniper fragrance.
-There is a classic gin slight sour note.
+On the nose this gin has a light, fruity, juniper fragrance accompanied by a classic gin slight sour note.

 Beefeater is a juniper-forward gin light on the coriander.
-It has a full-bodied fruity mouthfeel with a nice long citrus finish.
+It has a full-bodied fruity mouthfeel with a nice long citrus and liquorice root finish.
 There is a faint sourness after adding a drop of water.

 Of course, it is just as good in a G&T. Perhaps not with a delicate tonic like elderflower but a good companion for Fever-Tree’s aromatic tonic.